EliasVansteenkiste/FPGA-CAD-Framework/README.md

 Some parts of this toolflow require external packages, you can find these in the file "requirements".

-To calculate point to point delays, vpr has to be installed in the project folder.
+To calculate point to point delays, vpr is used (see option --vpr_command).
 When compiling vpr, the macro PRINT_ARRAYS has to be defined in "place/timing_place_lookup.c".

+Architecture files are currently json-formatted and based on the vpr xml-files.

 The command line options can be found by calling interfaces.CLI with the option "--help"